-Char the onions and ginger: Using tongs, char the onions and ginger on all sides over high flame on a gas stove, or on a baking sheet placed directly under the broiler (about 5 minutes on each side) — until the onions and ginger pieces show charred spots.
-Rinse the pieces under cool water to remove any loose, gritty, overly charred bits.
+Char the onions and ginger.
+Using tongs, char the onions and ginger on all sides over high flame on a gas stove, or on a baking sheet placed directly under the broiler (about 5 minutes on each side) — until the onions and ginger pieces are charred in spots.
+Rinse the pieces under cool water to remove any loose, gritty, overly charred bits; set aside.

-Dry-roast the spices: Place the cinnamon, star anise, cloves, and coriander seeds in the bottom of a dry 2-quart saucepan and dry-roast over medium-low heat for 1 to 2 minutes, until toasty and very fragrant.
+Toast the spices.
+Place the cinnamon, star anise, cloves, and coriander seeds in a medium saucepan and toast over medium-low heat until toasted and very fragrant, 1 to 2 minutes.
 Stir frequently to prevent the spices from scorching.

-Combine the broth ingredients: To the pan with the spices, add the broth, soy sauce, fish sauce, chopped carrots, and the charred onions and ginger.
+Combine the broth ingredients.
+Add the broth, tamari or soy sauce, fish sauce, carrots, and charred onions and ginger.

 Cover and simmer the broth.
 Increase the heat to medium high and bring the broth to a boil.
-Reduce the heat to medium-low.
-Cover and continue simmering for 30 minutes to give time for all the spices and aromatics to infuse in the broth.
+Reduce the heat to medium-low, cover, and simmer 30 minutes to give time for all the spices and aromatics to infuse in the broth.
 Meanwhile, slice the beef, cook the noodles, and prepare the toppings.

-Freeze the beef for 15 minutes: While the broth is simmering, put the beef on a plate, cover with plastic wrap, and freeze for 15 minutes.
+Freeze the beef for 15 minutes.
+Place the beef on a plate, cover with plastic wrap, and freeze for 15 minutes.
 The edges of the beef should feel firm to the touch, but the beef should not be frozen through.
 This will make it easier to slice the beef thinly.

-Slice the beef into thin slices: Remove the beef from the freezer and immediately use your sharpest knife to slice the beef into very thin slices.
-Slice across the grain, and aim for slices no thicker than 1/4-inch.
+Slice the beef into thin slices.
+Remove the beef from the freezer and immediately use your sharpest knife to slice the beef across the grain into very thin slices no thicker than 1/4-inch.
 Once sliced, keep the beef covered and refrigerated until ready to serve.

-Cook the rice noodles: Bring a second saucepan of water to a boil, drop in the rice noodles and cook according to package instructions (typically 1 minute for very thin noodles and up to 4 minutes for wider noodles).
-Strain the noodles and run them under cool water to stop cooking.
-The noodles will start to stick together after cooking, so either divide them immediately between serving bowls or toss them with a little neutral-tasting oil to prevent sticking.
+Cook the rice noodles.
+Bring a second saucepan of water to a boil.
+Add the rice noodles and cook according to package instructions (typically 1 minute for very thin noodles and up to 4 minutes for wider noodles).
+Drain the noodles, then run them under cool water to stop cooking.
+The noodles will start to stick together after cooking, so either divide them immediately between serving bowls, or toss them with a little neutral-tasting oil to prevent sticking.

-Ladle the hot broth over top: Ladle the steaming broth into each bowl, pouring it evenly over the beef in order to cook it.
+Ladle the hot broth on top.
+Ladle the steaming broth into each bowl, pouring it evenly over the beef in order to cook it.
 The beef should immediately start to turn opaque.
 Fill each bowl with as much broth as desired.

 Vegetarian pho: Use vegetable stock or broth and skip the fish sauce.
 Instead of slices of beef, top the pho with tofu, seitan, mushrooms, bok choy, broccoli, or other vegetables.
 See here for a full recipe: Vegetarian Pho.

-Make-ahead moments: The broth can be prepared and kept refrigerated for 5 days or frozen for up to 3 months.
+Make-ahead: The broth can be prepared, cooled, and refrigerated for 5 days or frozen for up to 3 months.
 The beef can be sliced and kept refrigerated for several hours (no longer than 24 hours).
-The noodles can be prepared, tossed with a bit of neutral-tasting oil, and kept refrigerated for up to a day before serving.
-The toppings can also be prepped up to a day ahead and kept refrigerated until serving.
+The noodles can be prepared, tossed with a bit of neutral-tasting oil, and kept refrigerated for up to 1 day before serving.
+The toppings can also be prepped up to 1 day ahead and kept refrigerated until serving.

 Storing leftovers: Leftover noodles stored in broth will ultimately absorb all the broth and become gummy.
-If you have leftovers, store the noodles, the broth, the beef, and the toppings in separate containers.
-Raw slices of beef will keep for a day or two; they can also be quickly cooked in hot broth and then kept refrigerated for up to 5 days.
+If you have leftovers, store the noodles, broth, beef, and toppings in separate containers.
 When reheating, assemble the noodles, beef, and broth in a bowl and microwave; top with garnishes before serving.